 For most Infinium assays 4 ul of 50 ng/ul DNA is the recommended input material.
 We request at least 10 ul of DNA at this concentration.
 Please provide clean and accurately quantified input genomic DNA.
 Some degradation is tolerated, but extensively degraded material may not perform well in the assay.
 Illumina recommends that all DNA be quantified using the PicoGreen fluorometric assay – our facility has the reagents and equipment necessary to carry out this Picogreen DNA quantification assay, please inquire if you’re interested in this option.
 In general we find that Nanodrop readings plus gel visualization of all samples, if feasible (if not, viewing a subset of the samples by gel electrophoresis is the next best thing), provides sufficient quality control determination for DNA to be used in the assay.
 Samples should be resuspended in water, 10 mM Tris 8.0, Qiagen EB (10 mM Tris 8.5), or TE.
 It is essential to maintain a stock of the same DNA samples in your lab if needed.
 By default we will dispose of excess DNA unless arrangements are made to pick up your remaining samples.

-Samples must be accompanied by a sample submission template.
+Samples should be submitted in a 96-well plate and accompanied by a sample submission template.
 The form must be filled to completion, please contact us if you have any questions about the required info.
 Depending on the chip layout, different templates are required.
 Please download the appropriate form for your project, as indicated below:

 Output and Analysis